Research Methodology

 In a research article it appears next to the author's name and affiliation.
 In the case of Ph.D. thesis, before its submission an elaborated abstract of the thesis called {\emph{synopsis}} has to be submitted to the institution where registration for Ph.D. degree is made.
 Abstract and synopsis convey the essence and brief details about the report.
 It should contain a very short statement of the problem, methodology and procedures adapted in the work and results of the study in a very condensed form. {\emph{The abstract can act as a tool to control the flow of ideas in the thesis}}.
 It can help you link in a logical way the reasons for the research and aims of the work.
 It should contain answers to the questions: What was done in the project?
 Why is it of interest?
 How was it done?
 What were the outcomes of the work done?
 What is the significance of the results?
 One should emphasize the original contribution in the abstract.
 The abstract of a Ph.D. thesis will be about three or four pages.
 10pt {\emph{Table of contents gives title of the chapters, section headings, title of appendices and their page numbers}}.
-In the certificate page the researcher should undertake that the work reported has not been reported earlier by him or by any one else for the award of any degree.
-It should also mention that the work is done by the researcher and not copied from any other source.
-10pt All the preliminary pages should be numbered with lower-case roman numbers.
+All the preliminary pages should be numbered with lower-case roman numbers.